 Is your bank balance usually in the black or often overdrawn?
 Do you pay your bills on time or have you missed some installments here and there?
 These are just some of the questions loan companies will consider when reviewing your application.

 At Salad Money, we use Open Banking to assess applications from our customers - not credit score.
-If you’re an NHS employee, you can apply online for a loan of up to £1,000 and quickly and easily.
+If you’re an NHS or public sector worker , you can apply online for a loan of up to £1,000 and quickly and easily.

 So, what is creditworthiness?
 In this short guide, we’ll explain what it means and give you the tools you need to improve your rating - then maintain it.
 You may also want to research how to get a loan before applying.